Databank

 Station count by length of record

-The merged product is being released as a recommended product and a number of variants.
+The merged product was released as a recommended product and a number of variants.
 These variants allow analysts to understand the sensitivity of their results to reasonable choices as to how to do the merge.

 Code